 Chase Sapphire Reserve

-Bonus Offer: 60,000 bonus Chase points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s $900 toward travel when you redeem through Chase Travel℠.
+Bonus Offer: New Chase Sapphire Reserve® cardholders can earn 60,000 bonus points after spending $4,000 on purchases in the first 3 months from account opening.
+That’s $900 toward travel when redeemed through Chase Travel℠.

 If you prefer benefits like lounge access, travel credits, and more, this premium card might be perfect for you.
 Frequent flyers looking for more than 1:1 point transfers can find more value in the Chase Sapphire Reserve®.
 This is the sister card of another best credit cards for paying taxes option, the Chase Sapphire Preferred® Card.